 Legal technology spending already increased 1.5 times from 2.6% of in-house budgets in 2017 to 3.9% in 2020.
 Gartner predicts legal technology spend will increase to approximately 12% of in-house budgets by 2025, a threefold increase from 2020 levels.

 Legal tech spending continues to rise despite the pressures of 2020, even as spending on new hires and external resources are limited.
 This will drive technology adoption to help fill in the resource and knowledge gaps.
-Automation of workflow, eDiscovery, document management and smart contracts will all help deliver productivity boosts across the business, allowing legal leaders to invest in strategic-level solutions to handle complex legal processes.
+Workflow automation, eDiscovery, document automation and smart contracts will all help deliver productivity boosts across the business, allowing legal leaders to invest in strategic-level solutions such as no-code to handle complex legal processes.

 Prediction 2: By 2024, legal departments will replace 20% of generalist lawyers with non-legal staff.